ethereum/annotated-spec/capella/beacon-chain.md

 | - | - | - |
 | `WithdrawalIndex` | `uint64` | an index of a `Withdrawal` |

+This is just a counter that stores the (global) index of the withdrawal.
+The first withdrawal that ever happens will have index 0, the second will have index 1, etc. This is not strictly necessary for the spec to work, but it was added for convenience, so that each withdrawal could have a clear "transaction ID" that can be used to refer to it (just hashing withdrawal contents would not work, as there may be multiple withdrawals with the exact same contents).

 ### Domain types

 | Name | Value |